shrey2199/snod_clever/README.md

 - `WEBSITE_URL`
   - Values :- URL of Server where Bot is deployed.
   - Use :- To Use Web UI of Bot Data.

+-  `DATABASE_URL`
+  - Values :- URL of Postgres Database.
+  - Use :- To Store Data in Postgres Database.

 ## Bot Commands